BY: T. Franklin Murphy | August 2014 (revised 2017)

 Consciousness evolved for more skeptical observations in these events where the immediacy of response isn’t the primary driving force.
 We can think, research, and evaluate a better path, more certain to lead where we want to go.

 The goal isn’t to extinguish feeling, relying solely on logic.
 Emotions provide essential information, giving value to experience based on past learning.
 Logic may determine a better path, but emotion dictates where we want to go.
-Emotional maturity smoothly blends feeling and cognition, each benefitting the other.
+Emotional maturity smoothly blends feeling and cognition, each benefiting the other.

 Understanding the human biological and our sociological heritage boosts effective action.
 Knowledge allows for smoother integration of thought and emotion.
 We have science available to assist with understanding the seemingly lawlessness of impulse and driving emotions.